Festivals in India: Best 10 to Experience in 2025/2026

 For the firsthand moments of Janmashtami, it's nice to visit Mathura, the birthplace of Kanha, where you can take a glimpse into exclusive shows like hulanotsov, Rasleelas, and Ghatas, especially in the Krishna Janma Bhoomi temple complex.

-Plan Your India Trip With Odynovo
+Plan Your Trip With Us to Experience Festivals in India

 Plan your trip to India with Odynovo!
 We work to tailor individual itineraries and projects according to your preferences.
 Contact us and just time your visit around the festivals, we ensure you have unforgettable memories by interacting with friendly locals, witnessing incredible rituals, and savoring authentic festive foods.